Sawarn007/Frontend-JavaScript-Projects/JavaScript-projects/Rotating_Web_Menu/README.md

-# 🔄 Rotating Navigation Menu with Portfolio Look
+# 🔄 Rotating Navigation Menu Component with Portfolio Look

 A creative rotating navigation menu UI built with HTML, CSS, and JavaScript.
 This interactive design rotates the entire page to reveal navigation links, making it a unique frontend project.